brave/browser-laptop/README.md

 You can also [visit our website](https://brave.com/downloads.html) to get the latest stable release (along with a more user-friendly download page).

-Brave supports 3 [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): release, beta, and developer.
+Brave supports 4 [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): Release, Beta, Developer, and Nightly.

 ## Community